 label['text'] = weather_str

-In the above code, we have created two functions: format_weather and get_weather_command.
-The format_weather function takes the weather data returned by the get_weather function and formats it into a string that can be displayed in the weather app.
-The get_weather_command the function is called when the user clicks the “Get Weather” button and it fetches the weather data for the city entered by the user, formats it using the format_weather function, and displays it in the label of the weather app.
+the function is called when the user clicks the “Get Weather” button and it fetches the weather data for the city entered by the user, formats it using the format_weather

-We have also added an exception-handling block in the format_weather function to handle errors that may occur while fetching weather data.
+function to handle errors that may occur while fetching weather data.
 If an error occurs, the function returns a string that says “Error fetching data”.
 This ensures that the weather app does not crash if an error occurs while fetching weather data.

 With these functions, we can now display weather data in the weather app whenever the user clicks the “Get Weather” button